-- A. Community Review: Mountain Line shall assess demographic data, review contracted language access services utilization data, and consult with community-based organizations during the triennial update of the Title VI report in order to determine if there are additional languages into which vital documents should be translated upon request. - B. Tracking and Analysis of LEP Data: Mountain Line shall be responsible for assessing demographic data, reviewing contracted language access services utilization data, and consulting with community based organizations to ensure that Mountain Line is providing meaningful access to LEP persons to the services and benefits of the various transportation programs provided. ntain Line Title VI Program and Implementation Plan
+- A. Community Review: Mountain Line shall assess demographic data, review contracted language access services utilization data, and consult with community-based organizations during the triennial update of the Title VI report in order to determine if there are additional languages into which vital documents should be translated upon request. - B. Tracking and Analysis of LEP Data: Mountain Line shall be responsible for assessing demographic data, reviewing contracted language access services utilization data, and consulting with

+Mountain Line Title VI Program and Implementation Plan P a g e | 35 community based organizations to ensure that Mountain Line is providing meaningful access to LEP persons to the services and benefits of the various transportation programs provided.